 The good news is that you can help the business avoid such a catastrophic fate by creating and implementing both a business continuity plan and a robust crisis management plan.
-And, even better, you can build them in such a way that they work effectively together to help prepare the business and guide it through any crisis.

 So, if you want to know the main differences between a crisis management plan vs business continuity plan, keep reading!